 - Platform-based services or Platform as a Service (PaaS)

-SaaS is a well-known service and consists of making software applications accessible through web sources.
+SaaS is a well-known service that makes software applications accessible through web sources.
 Infrastructure-as-a-service refers to remote access to servers or storage capabilities.
-At the same time, Platform-as-a-service is a software-based computing platform that enables developers to design and build deploy web applications on a hosted infrastructure.
+At the same time, Platform-as-a-service is a software-based computing platform that enables developers to design, build, and deploy web applications on a hosted infrastructure.

-Cloud hosting allows companies to put an application onto the cloud.
+Cloud hosting allows companies to put an application into the cloud.
 Each application can be charged differently depending on the sources it uses.
-Businesses should put the applications on the cloud that they frequently need.
-More importantly, regulatory and compliance issues prevent companies from putting certain applications into the cloud, especially those that involve sensitive user data.
+Businesses should put the applications that they frequently need on the cloud.
+More importantly, regulatory and compliance issues prevent companies from putting specific applications into the cloud, especially those that involve sensitive user data.

 IDC surveys show that the primary uses of Clouds are: